Alexico1969/Multiplayergame_PyCharm/README.md

 # Multiplayergame_PyCharm
-Try-out where I use PyCharm to create a multi-player game
+Try-out where I use PyGame to create a multi-player game